 Back when WordPress started, it utilized the Open Sans font to ensure that all devices rendered similar font sizes and styles.
 This has changed in the past, but WordPress is reverting back to it.
 Therefore, you may notice some changes to the way your backend user interface looks.
 However, the modification is meant to help out with mobile backend users.

 We always see Under the Hood updates, and some of these include the following:

-The theme customizer has been completely redone.
+The theme customizer was been completely redone.
 They added new shortcut icons which you can click and go directly to the field in question.
-Building menus in the customizer is much easier as you can create pages while building it.
-And you can finally add custom CSS within the customizer.
+Building menus in the customizer became much easier as you could create pages while building them.
+And you could finally add custom CSS within the customizer.

 Apart from the fairytale-like growth of WordPress’s market share, quite a few multi-million dollar companies came into being in the past couple of years also.
 Being an open source platform, WordPress helped tens of thousands of people find work.
 Developers, designers, bloggers, marketers, hosting companies, theme shops, and plugin makers all using WordPress for finding new clients and using it for their customers’ needs as well.

 According to Mullenweg’s interview on SFGate.com, over 20,000 people are “making a living from WordPress.”
 Obviously, it’s quite hard (if not impossible) to estimate that number, which in our opinion could be even a couple of times more than that!

 In this section, we want to expand past WordPress to look at the companies that make up the ecosystem.
 Besides the professional (and commercial) companies, consultants and freelancers, WP receives contribution from a huge amount of volunteers and without their help, solely relying on people who actually make money from WP, it would be nowhere near as popular as it is today, we’d like to thank them for their generous work!